bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-08-09-newsletter.md

   prevents the pool from earning any income from that miner.

-  Stratum v2 includes an optional mode that pools can enable to allow miners to include a different set of transaction in their candidate blocks than what the pool suggests mining.
+  Stratum v2 includes an optional mode that pools can enable to allow miners to include a different set of transactions in their candidate blocks than what the pool suggests mining.
 The pool miner can even attempt mining transactions that the pool doesn't have.
 This can make it expensive for the pool to validate miner shares: each share can